Quantum Electrometer for Time-Resolved Material Science at the Atomic Lattice Scale: Results

-\section{Determining charge trap positions at the atomic lattice scale}
+\subsection{Determining charge trap positions at the atomic lattice scale}

-The electrometer and its environment are depicted in Fig.~\ref{fig:sensor}\hyperlink{fig:sensorL}{(a)}.
+The electrometer and its environment are depicted in Fig.~\ref{fig:sensor}\hyperlink{fig:sensorL}{a}.
 To demonstrate its sensing capability, we analyze the time-varying quasi-static electric field that is caused by charging and neutralization of crystal defects in the surrounding lattice under laser irradiation \cite{gaubas_spectroscopy_2016, girolami_transport_2019}.
-Using the recorded field magnitude at different configurations of the charge distribution, we can extract the position of the surrounding crystal defects with lattice scale resolution.
+Using the recorded field magnitude at different configurations of the charge distribution, we can resolve the surrounding crystal defects at the lattice scale.

 If all traps are neutral, the total field at the position of the probe is zero and the optical transition of the SnV is unperturbed.
-A charged trap will induce an electric field $\Vec{E}_{\rm s}$, which Stark-shifts the optical transition energy according to Eq.~\ref{eq:nonlin_stark}.
-If a single elementary charge is located in \textit{proximity} to the probe, the C transition is shifted more than its own linewidth producing a spectral jump.
-(Fig.~\ref{fig:principle}\hyperlink{fig:principleL}{(b)}).
+A charged trap will induce an electric field $\Vec{E}_{\rm s}$, which Stark-shifts the optical transition energy according to Eq.~\eqref{eq:nonlin_stark}.
+If a single elementary charge is located in proximity to the probe, the C transition is shifted more than its own linewidth producing a spectral jump.
+(Fig.~\ref{fig:principle}\hyperlink{fig:principleL}{b}).
 The magnitude of the spectral shift can be determined by comparing with the unperturbed case, adding both resonances in one spectrum leads to a unique optical fingerprint with two peaks.

-To collect the spectra, we measure the sensor’s fluorescence under photoluminescence excitation (PLE) with a narrowband laser (Fig.~\ref{fig:sensor}\hyperlink{fig:sensorL}{(b)}).
+To collect the spectra, we measure the fluorescence from the C transition of the sensor S1 under photoluminescence excitation (PLE) with a narrowband laser (Fig.~\ref{fig:sensor}\hyperlink{fig:sensorL}{b}).
+The experiment is conducted under 0.5 nW (a power much below the expected saturation power \cite{Trusheim2020PRL} for excluding power broadening effects) of 619 nm resonant light.
+Additionally, a 2 µW (CW power) 450 nm 4 ms pulse is applied between line scans for SnV charge state reinitialization.
 From the spectral shift we extract the charge induced electric field.
-Knowing the local field and using the polarizability enables us to determine the trap-probe distance.
+Knowing the local field and using the polarizability enables us to estimate the trap-probe distance.

 For $N$ charged traps in the probe’s vicinity, the electric fields add up to $\Vec{E}_{\rm s}^{'}$ and the individual charges cannot directly be separated.
 To distinguish the $2^{N}$ charge states, the Stark-shifted PLE spectra are recorded repeatedly.
 Due to laser irradiation, the traps will be ionized and neutralized randomly.
 By sampling a large set of configurations complex trap distributions can be analyzed.